klaas-sysop/feedback-vos/README.md

 ### Widget Not Visible

-If the widget is not showing up, check the following:
+The widget uses inline styles to ensure it's always visible, even with CSS conflicts.
+If the widget is still not showing up, check the following:

 1. **Verify the client component wrapper is created correctly:**
    - Ensure `'use client'` directive is at the top of your `FeedbackWidget.tsx`